110 W. New York Ave.

 Jan, who lives in DeLand with her three cats, has one son, Scott.

 Beacon staff members will tell you, Jen Horton almost always has a good time, whatever she may be doing at that particular moment.

 Almost a Florida native, Jen came to Daytona Beach from Chambersburg, Pa., when she was just a few weeks old.
 She moved to DeLand in 1999, because her husband, a bona fide DeLandite, said it was the best place in the world to raise a family.

 Jen has an associate degree from Daytona Beach Community College and hopes to someday complete the bachelor's she began at Stetson University.
 She joined The Beacon staff in November 2005, after briefly freelancing, and assisted in the circulation department for her first six months on the job.
 She jokes she got hired because she wouldn't let editor Rick Tonyan, who was in charge of freelancers, off the phone.
-She's proof perseverance and persistent nagging will get you places.
+She is an award-winning reporter and columnist

-Jen is a self-proclaimed weirdo and has an unquenchable thirst for both laughter and writing.
-She keeps readers amused and editors on their toes.
+Jen has an unquenchable thirst for both laughter and writing.
 Beneath her ready jokes and cheerful smile, however, is a deep vein of caring for the West Volusia community, and her compassion shows up in her stories.

 Michael is an award-winning graphic artist on The Beacon staff.
 He is constantly sought by customers for his eye-catching advertisements, and by Beacon staff members for his uncanny ability to fix all things wrong with everyone's computer.